joemoose/psiops/docs/playing.md

 - On a **10–12**, you gain 2 *momentum*.
 - On a **13 or greater**, you gain 3 *momentum*.

+### Accumulating Momentum

+Your momentum score accumulates throughout the mission until you spend it and persists between sessions.

+Momentum resets to its starting value at **between missions** or whenever you **heal or rest** at a rendezvous point.

 ### Spending Momentum

 You can spend your *momentum* to receive bonuses or resist incoming consequences.